 With creativity, innovation and most importantly, a desperate need for this type of service, the three delivered a phenomenal solution to a problem that has plagued black women for far too long.

 “Technology offered a unique solution, and was the perfect way to address the problem,” says John.
 “Some days it really does feel like an uphill battle…but I’m grateful to be surrounded by people who have different strengths and backgrounds.”

 Each team member currently works full-time and still manages to contribute to managing the Bantu app.
 But they all agree that this labour of love has been worth the work they put into it.

 “We’re all passionate about this project,” Meron says.
 “A nice surprise is the amount of support, from friends and even complete strangers, which is always appreciated.”

 The effect of this revolutionary work seems to be extending far beyond anything the trio may have expected.

-During a time where the U.S. has seen a wave of violence against black people, activists have been calling on the community to support black owned businesses.
+During a time where the U.S. has seen a wave of violence against black people, activists have been calling on the community to support Canadian black-owned businesses.
 The need for black communities to put our money where our mouths are, so to speak, has never been greater.
 One of the best ways to protest is to redirect our resources.
 The Bantu app allows us to do just that.